FelipeMarra/state_composer/README.md

 //Entered B
 print(machine.currentState!.id) //B
 ```
-## Generic State Types
+## Generic State and Transition Types
-You can create personalized states that extends `ComposerState` and used them
+You can create personalized states and transitions that extends `ComposerState` and `Transition`.
+To see an
-in you sate machine by doing StateMachine\<MyStateType> when instantiating the machine
+example look at <a href="https://github.com/FelipeMarra/flutter_chat_composer/blob/main/lib/models/chat_bot_models.dart"> flutter_chat_composer's model <a>
+that extends state_composer to create a chatbot based on state machines

 ## Listening to State Changes
 Use the state machines' `stateStream` to listen the state changes